Mandated Timeframe for Breach Reporting and/or Consumer Notification

 If notification is not required, then such a determination must be documented in writing and the documentation must be maintained for 5 years.

-Violations of breach and notification laws are considered an unlawful act and may result in a penalty up to $45,000, per violation and/or a civil penalty of no more than $5,000 for each day of intentional violation.
+Violations of breach and notification laws are considered an unlawful act and may result in a penalty up to $40,000, per violation and/or a civil penalty of up to $5,000 for each day of intentional violation.

 The administrator may bring a civil action against a person for all amounts of money, other than penalties, which a consumer or class of consumers has a right to recover.
 Unpaid fees acquire interest and could result in additional civil penalty.